go-go-golems/zine-layout/ttmp/2025-09-24/03-playbook-to-test-the-new-store-oriented-rtk-query-ui.md

 **Q: How can I test deleting a page?**
 A: Use the UI delete action.
 It sends `DELETE /api/projects/{id}/pages/{pageNumber}`.
 Confirm the page disappears without a refresh and that reloading the project keeps it gone.
 Validate with `sqlite3 … "SELECT COUNT(*) FROM pages WHERE project_id='…';"`.

+**Q: How do I confirm loading a stored page back into the designer works?**
+A: Save a page layout via the “Persisted Layouts → Pages → Save” button, clear some controls (e.g., reset margins), then click “Load”.
+Redux should receive `bookSpread/loadSettings`, the panels should jump back to the saved values, and the selected asset should update if `asset_id` was stored.

 ## Spread Editing